Léo Rigo

-Leonardo "Léo" Rigo da Silva (born 25 April 1995) is a Brazilian footballer who plays for São José-SP.
-Mainly a centre-back, he can also play as a left-back.
+Leonardo "Léo" Rigo da Silva (born 25 April 1995) is a Brazilian professional footballer who currently plays as a centre-back for Hong Kong Premier League club Tai Po.

-Career
+Club career

 Born in Cascavel, Paraná, Rigo was a Guarani youth graduate, and made his first team debut on 12 April 2014, starting in a 3–2 Campeonato Paulista Série A2 home loss to Rio Branco-SP.

 Rigo would fail to make his breakthrough at Bugre, and moved to Água Santa on 29 December 2017.
 He later played for Marcílio Dias, before signing for Bragantino on 4 December 2018.

 In April 2019, Rigo agreed to a contract with Ituano, where he became a starter.
 He renewed his contract with the club until 2020 on 16 August, being immediately loaned to Londrina.
 On 10 February 2021, he terminated his link with the former and moved to Operário Ferroviário.

 On 24 June 2021, Ferroviária announced the signing of Rigo on a one-year contract.
 He returned to Marcílio for the 2022 season, notably scoring a goal in a Copa Santa Catarina win over Carlos Renaux which gained national attention.

 On 17 March 2023, Rigo left Marcílio and agreed to a pre-contract with Aparecidense.
 On 14 September, he was presented at Hercílio Luz.

 On 1 July 2024, Rigo moved to Volta Redonda.
 He won the 2024 Série C with the club before being released on 22 October, and signed for Joinville on 11 November.

 On 11 November 2025, Rigo was announced as the new signing of São José-SP.
+The following 28 April, he returned to his previous club.

+On 16 July 2026, Rigo joined Hong Kong Premier League club Tai Po.